 Your neurosurgeon will carefully assess the size, characteristics, and, most importantly, the location of the meningioma.

 The best procedure for your situation may involve a craniotomy, which is surgically making a temporary window in the skull and removing the tumor through that opening.
 The opening is repaired at the end of the surgery.
 The incision is usually behind the hairline and is not obvious once it heals.

 In some situations, your surgeon may be able to reach the meningioma using an instrument called an endoscope, accessing the tumor through the nose.

 Meningiomas that have grown into sinuses are very difficult to manage, and the earlier a surgeon operates, the better.
 This is because the surgery may require clipping or cutting the vessel, which can mean brain swelling or a fatal blood blockage.

-- Behind the eyes: Meningiomas can grow on the sphenoid wing, a shelf of bone in the middle of the head behind the eye.
+Behind the eyes: Meningiomas can grow on the sphenoid wing, a shelf of bone in the middle of the head behind the eye.
 Tumors located here can become involved with the visual nerves or surround a key artery.
 Surgery for tumors in this spot can be tricky and demand an experienced neurosurgeon.

 In the base of the skull: Another challenging presentation is a skull base meningioma that grows near the foramen magnum, the large opening at the bottom of the skull where it intersects with the spinal column.
 Several critical blood vessels and nerves sit at the base of the skull.
-It is often important to have a multidisciplinary team care for these types of tumors.
+It is often important to have a multidisciplinary team to care for these tumors.